IanSSenne/mcbuild/README.md

 ### prerequisites

-mc-build runs on nodejs, if you don't already have it you can get it here. (https://nodejs.org)[nodejs]
+mc-build runs on nodejs, if you don't already have it you can get it at https://nodejs.org

 ### yarn